c

 If a child is under 13, they can be employed in a performance role, for example, acting or modelling work.

-The local council issue performance licences after they have spoken to the headteacher of the child’s school to ensure that their school work won’t suffer.
-The producer of the performance has to apply for the licence, not the parent or school.
+The local council issue performance licences after they have spoken to the headteacher of the child’s school to ensure that their schoolwork won’t suffer.
+The producer of the performance must apply for the licence, not the parent or school.

 There are several restrictions when it comes to employing children, so you will need to weigh up the pros and cons before deciding on doing so.